NanetteTaylor/threader/README.md

 #### Saving User Stories

 I'd like to save user information as well as the stories they've shared in a database and show twitter stats on the stories they've posted.
 So everytime they log into the app, they'll see a list of the stories they've written and posted as well as the twitter statistics on these stories

+_This is a student project that was created at [CodeOp](http://CodeOp.tech), a full stack development bootcamp in Barcelona._